gradam/lol_api/README.md

 Each method returns data in form of dictionary

 # Extra arguments:
-To specify the region pass `region='your_region'` as argument to method, if not specified `data.region_default` will be used.
+To specify the region pass `region='your_region'` as argument to method, if not specified `region_default` passed to Client will be used.

 If lol api accept optional arguments, it should be pass as a keyword named exactly as expected by api. eg.
 ```python